WillhKessler/portfolio/_codeportfolio/Query_PurpleAirAPI_withR.md

 ---
-title: "Querying Data from Purple Air Monitors"
+title: "How to Query Data from Purple Air Monitors"
 excerpt: "Using R and the PurpleAir API to find and download indoor and outdoor air quality data"
 classes: wide
 header: